Ahh, the ultimate (and sometimes tricky-to-answer) question contemplated by every language learner out there:

-It’s fair to say that some languages are easier to learn than others.
+It’s fair to say that you’ll find some languages are easier to learn than others.

-The US Foreign Service Institute, where government workers train in foreign languages, categorise language difficulty in five categories (for native English speakers):
+The US Foreign Service Institute, where government workers train in foreign languages, categorise language difficulty into five categories for native English speakers:

 Of course, you could learn how to say hello, goodbye and thank you in your target language and call it quits.